troisoong/Plaguecraft/README.md

 # Plaguecraft

-Code used for my Senior Honours Dissertation "Infectious Disease Modelling in Minecraft".
+This repository is for the code used for my Senior Honour's Project "Infectious Disease Modelling in Minecraft".